-Other rifle calibers which aging deer hunters should consider include the .243 Winchester, .30-30 Winchester, .270 Remington, the 7x57 and the .308 rifle.
+Other rifle calibers which aging deer hunters should consider include are the .243 Winchester, .30-30 Winchester, the 7x57 Mauser cartridge and the .308 caliber rifle.
 An aging hunter's major concern is recoil.
 The chart below clearly defines the advantages of smaller calibers for older deer hunters.

 |7mm Rem Mag||24.3|

 Most mature (being respectful to my own kind) deer hunters would do well to plan for a little more research before selecting a smaller caliber rifle than I exhibited.
 I would say my success lay in the stars and I have not regretted my choice of the .25-06 caliber rifle.
 I purchased my own gun in the Remington 700 with black synthetic stock.